alcf-lidar/alcf-lidar.github.io/_includes/support.md

 ### Questions

-If you have a question about using ALCF, you can contact me at Peter Kuma &lt;peter<span>@</span>peterkuma.net&gt;.
+If you have a question about using the ALCF, you can contact me at Peter Kuma &lt;peter<span>@</span>peterkuma.net&gt;.

 ### Bugs

-If you have found a bug in ALCF and want to request a feature, please [submit a new issue on Github](https://github.com/alcf-lidar/alcf/issues).
+If you have found a bug in the ALCF and want to request a feature, please [submit a new issue on Github](https://github.com/alcf-lidar/alcf/issues).

 ### Contributing